 The Compensation and Stock Option Committee of the Board of Directors consists of Messrs.
 Porter (Chairman) and Schoenberg.
-In March 1998, Mr. Porter replaced Jay Goldberg as a member of this committee.
-None of such members of this committee is or has been an officer or employee of the Company.
+Neither of such committee members is or has been an officer or employee of the Company.
 No interlocking relationship exists between the Company's Board of Directors (or the members of the Compensation and Stock Option Committee) and the board of directors (or compensation committee or other board committee performing equivalent functions) of any other company.